Apadma123/Hospitals/README.md

+Note: I havenot adde .vev files here while pushing i got error so i directly uploaded all my files some files
-# 🏥 Healthcare Cost Navigator
+#  Healthcare Cost Navigator

 A minimal FastAPI-based web service that lets patients search hospitals by DRG code, ZIP code, and radius.
 It includes estimated prices, quality ratings, and a natural language AI assistant powered by OpenAI.

-- 🔍 Search hospitals by MS-DRG code, ZIP, and radius
+-  Search hospitals by MS-DRG code, ZIP, and radius
-- 💰 View average charges & Medicare payments
+- View average charges & Medicare payments
-- ⭐ See mock star ratings (1–10)
+- See mock star ratings (1–10)
-- 🤖 Ask natural language questions like:
+-  Ask natural language questions like:
   - “Who is cheapest for DRG 470 within 25 miles of 10001?”
   - “Which hospitals have the best ratings for heart surgery near 10032?”